joaohenggeler/eternal-wanderer/README.md

 * Visits archived web pages and collects metadata from the Wayback Machine's CDX API.

-* Records the screen using FFmpeg and generates videos that show the entire page.
+* Records the screen and generates videos that show the entire page.

 * Generates audio recordings of each page using text-to-speech.